zhangxinhku/AutoPD/README.md

 ```

 ## Installation
-To install AutoPD, simply download and unpack the repository, and make a note of the path to the folder and adding the following lines to the ~/.bashrc file:
+To install AutoPD, download and unpack the repository.
+Remember to add the following line to your ~/.bashrc file to ensure the path is correctly set:
 ```
 export PATH=<path>/AutoPD/:$PATH
 ```

+Please note an issue with the ProvideAsuContents.py file in the CCP4 installation folder.
+For Buccaneer to run successfully, replace the existing ProvideAsuContents.py (located at <path>/ccp4-8.0/lib/python3.7/site-packages/ccp4i2/wrappers/ProvideAsuContents/script/ProvideAsuContents.py) with the version provided in the main branch.

 ## Usage
-To use AutoPD, you just need to provide your diffraction image path and sequence file and run like this:
+AutoPD is straightforward to use.
+Provide the path to your diffraction data and sequence file, then execute the command as follows:
 ```
 autopipeline.sh data_path=<path_to_diffraction_data> seq_file=<path_to_sequence>/sequence.fasta out_dir=<output_folder_name> | tee output.log
 ```

 ## Note
-AutoPD now only supports command-line executions.
-AutoPD only be tested on the Ubuntu22.04 operation system, the usage on other operation systems are not clear now.
-If you have any inquiries or problems, please contact Xin via zx2020@connect.hku.hk
+Currently, AutoPD supports only command-line executions and has been tested exclusively on the Ubuntu 22.04 operating system.
+The compatibility with other operating systems has not been established.
+For any inquiries or issues, please reach out to Xin at zx2020@connect.hku.hk.